markatlish/plugin-ruby/README.md

 ]
 ```

-### do not transform to ternary condition and vice versa
+### do not transform to ternary operator and vice versa

 e.g.